-They are the nine animals that travellers most want to spot – but could an encounter with one of these creatures harm your health?
-Dr Jane Wilson-Howarth investigates
+They're the nine animals that travellers most want to spot – but could an encounter with one of these creatures harm your health?
+Dr Jane Wilson-Howarth investigates.

-Many travellers plan trips around seeing wildlife (and we've themed an entire issue of Wanderlust on how to see the best), but while encounters with big cats, wild wolves and more are incredible experiences, just how dangerous are they?
+Many travellers plan trips around seeing wildlife, but while encounters with big cats, wild wolves and more are incredible experiences, just how dangerous are they?

 The fact is that humans do far more harm to animals than vice versa – very, very few species offer a serious threat to a healthy adult.
 That said, a lone lost child might be a tempting snack for some large carnivores, and scavengers could be attracted to someone who is injured and helpless.
 Any cornered animal or mother with young will fight to the death.
 And even the delicate-looking klipspringer – a diminutive antelope – can, if desperate, slash through clothes and flesh with its tiny horns.
 Generally, though, even the biggest beasts tend to avoid encounters with humans – they know people are bad for their health.
 It still pays to be prepared, though, so here are a few tips for meeting the world’s most magnificent creatures...

 Danger rating?
 High.
 Polar bears are fierce, fast, well-armed and always hungry.
 They have the most sensitive noses in the animal kingdom so can sniff people out.
 They have the equipment to rip into huts and claw away metal reinforcements.
 Man is very much on their menu, if offered.
 Ensure you always have a safe refuge if in polar bear country.

 Health risks while you’re there: Arctic weather is a big hazard so specialist clothing is needed, including good-quality eyewear to protect from snow blindness.
 Pack Vaseline to anoint dry lips and even the inside of your nose if you start to get nosebleeds.